selvatharrun/selvatharrun/README.md

 ## 👋 Hi, I'm S. Selva Tharrun

 I like Machine Learning.
-I like building stuff that involves core concepts, from the scratch, from the foundation type stuff.
+I like building stuff that involves core concepts, from the scratch.
-And if u see my projects, u would realize thats the case.

 - Machine Learning, Deep Learning .
 - Java | SQL | python (for ML).